nextstrain/auspice/docs-src/docs/customise-client/api.md

 * `sidebarTheme` allows modifications to the aesthetics of the sidebar.
 See below.
 * `navbarComponent` a (relative) path to a JS file exporting a React component to be rendered as the nav bar.
 See below.
 * `browserTitle` The browser title for the page.
-Defaults to "Auspice" if not defined.
+Defaults to "auspice" if not defined.
 * `googleAnalyticsKey` You can specify a Google Analytics key to enable (some) analytics functionality.
 More documentation to come.